mboland/ardupilot_wiki/common/source/docs/common-leds-pixhawk.rst

 **Solid green - with single long tone at time of arming:** Armed, GPS lock acquired.
 Ready to fly!

+**As of copter 3.4 the Green LED's indicicate a GPS  Fix only for the Flight Mode you are currently in.**
+This may not be true for other flight modes which should be switched to to check the pre-arm state before arming.
+In some cases the LED will revert to Blue to indicate insufficient GPS lock for that mode.

 **Double flashing yellow:** Failing pre-arm checks (system refuses to arm).